ZoredA/PScripts/README.md

 mRename
 =======

+Requirements:

+Python 3.X
+ImageMagick needs to be installed (not the Python library version, just the regular command line version).
+ImageMagick also needs to be added to the system path.

+The only ImageMagick command this script runs is:

+mogrify -format jpg *.png

 I really like using mPlayer/smPlayer for video playback.
 Unfortunately, a feauture that is lacking is the ability to give screen captures custom names.
 Even if this feauture was present, it would still not always be useful because you often